Academic term: Higher education

-Other schools such as Technological University of the Philippines in Taguig, De La Salle University, the MBA program of the University of the Philippines Diliman, Far Eastern University – East Asia College, and AMA Computer University operate under a trimestral system.
+Other schools such as Technological University of the Philippines in Taguig, De La Salle University, the MBA program of the Pamantasan ng Lungsod ng Maynila, University of the Philippines Diliman, Far Eastern University – East Asia College, and AMA Computer University operate under a trimestral system.
 For a declining number of these schools the collegiate year starts in the fourth week of May and ends in the third week of April, while most schools use a modified form of the Western system of the major universities to suit trimestral studies.
 Under this system, students are typically able to finish their academic studies a year earlier than those from other universities with a semestral programme.
 Mapúa University began using the quarterly system with eleven weeks to a term after its acquisition by the Yuchengco Group.
 This allows their engineering programmes to be completed a year ahead of schools running on a semestral schedule.

 Moreover, starting academic year 2014–2015, constituent campuses in the University of the Philippines System started their school year in August to end in May and the University of Santo Tomas started the Academic Year in August and it will end in May 2015.
 In AY 2015–2016, several Philippine colleges and universities followed the lead of the two universities.

 In AY 2015–2016, San Beda University and St. Scholastica's College Manila started their calendar in early July 2015 and ended in mid- to late April 2016.
 The institution hoped that this move would transition it to a full August-to-May Calendar in the succeeding academic years.